 You can make informal contact with the RICO if you have a concern about research integrity and research practices at SETU.
 Informal contact does not mean you are raising a complaint or initiating a formal investigation.
 The RICO is there to provide confidential support and advice.

-SETU's Export Control Policy was recently published, and is available at this link.
+SETU's Export Control Policy was published on the 21st of January 2025, and is available at this link.
 To find out more about export controls, please visit here.